marcopxt/NAPB/README.md

 ## 4. Conclusion

-This study showed the potential of improving hybrid prediction in a sweet corn breeding program by considering RKHS, multitrait and, AD effects in a model.
-The application of genomic selection in a long term returned large gain for some target traits.
+This study show the potential of improving hybrid prediction in a sweet corn breeding program by considering RKHS, multitrait and, AD effects in a model.
+The application of genomic selection in a long-term framework returns large gains for some target traits.